-Unrelated Findings are findings obtained from genomic sequencing, usually whole genome or exome sequencing, and can be related to conditions that were not the primary reason for testing or findings that can allow one to deduce information as a result of testing that is not directly related to the test.
-Unrelated findings can be further defined into different types of incidental and secondary findings.
+Unrelated findings are findings obtained from genomic sequencing, usually whole genome or exome sequencing, and can be related to conditions that were not the primary reason for testing or findings that can allow one to deduce information as a result of testing that is not directly related to the test.
+Unrelated findings can be further defined into different types of secondary and incidental findings.